idugalic/reactive-company/README.md

 Read the ['Reactive Manifesto'](http://www.reactivemanifesto.org/).

+### Why now?

+What is driving the rise of Reactive in Enterprise Java?
+Well, it’s not (all) just a technology fad — people jumping on the bandwagon with the shiny new toys.
+The driver is efficient resource utilization, or in other words, spending less money on servers and data centres.
+The promise of Reactive is that you can do more with less, specifically you can process higher loads with fewer threads.
+This is where the intersection of Reactive and non-blocking, asynchronous I/O comes to the foreground.
+For the right problem, the effects are dramatic.
+For the wrong problem, the effects might go into reverse (you actually make things worse).
+Also remember, even if you pick the right problem, there is no such thing as a free lunch, and Reactive doesn’t solve the problems for you, it just gives you a toolbox that you can use to implement solutions.

 ### Spring WebFlux (web reactive) module

 Spring Framework 5 includes a new spring-webflux module.
 The module contains support for reactive HTTP and WebSocket clients as well as for reactive server web applications including REST, HTML browser, and WebSocket style interactions.